Build good mental health with coaching

 What are five signs of good mental health?

 The mind-body connection is real.
-Studies have repeatedly shown that some form of regular exercise has measurable, positive effects on mental health.
-If you're in good physical shape, or are making positive strides in achieving physical health, there's a good chance your mental health will be doing well, too.
+While it's possible to exercise and still experience emotional stress like depression or anxiety, studies have repeatedly shown that some form of regular exercise has measurable, positive effects on mental health.
+If you're enjoying frequent physical activities, or are making positive strides in achieving physical health, it's likely your emotional wellness will increase.

-The ability to form and maintain healthy relationships with people is a key part of mental wellness.
+The ability to form and maintain healthy relationships with people is a key part of mental health and wellbeing.

 If you (or the friend you're thinking of) aren't reaching out to socialize, it could be a sign of poor mental and emotional health.
 Checking in and connecting, even briefly, could do you both the world of good.

-If you're frequently arguing with your friends, or you're in and out of romantic relationships a lot, or there's just generally a lot of 'drama' in your personal life, it could be a sign that your mental health isn't where it could ideally be.
+If you're frequently arguing with your friends, or you're in and out of romantic relationships a lot, or there's just generally a lot of 'drama' in your personal life, it could be a sign of toxic people - and your mental health is likely negatively impacted.

 3. You have hope for the future